apdunston/x-omega.com/README.md

 # x-omega.com

-This seemed like a really cool domain name around 1997.
+This seemed like a really cool domain name in 1997.